Energy · FY2025 10‑K ↗ XOM · NYSE

 $0.24M

-1 purchase and 11 sales by insiders over the past two years.
+No open-market purchases and 11 sales, insiders have been net sellers over the past two years.

 Form 4 · SEC filings · Last 24 months